stevezhangzA/stephenzhang.github.io/_pages/about.md

   - /about.html
 ---

 I'm Ziqi Zhang, currently seeking for a computer science Ph.D candidate opportunity.

-Meanwhile, I am pursing MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.
+I have completed the required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.

 Previously, I am a Research Assitent (RA) from [School of Engineering](https://engineering.westlake.edu.cn/), **Westlake University**, MiLab.
 My research includes offline Reinforcement Learning (RL) and Imitation Learning (IL).